70% of kids drop out of youth sports by age 13. The primary reason behind this? Lack of feedback.

 Improves confidence

-Athletes often look up to their coaches as a role model.
+Athletes often look up to their coaches as role models.
 When they observe their “role model” taking the time to recognize their efforts and achievements, they will have a stronger sense of self-confidence.
 If a coach believes in their capabilities, then they will too!

 Boosts team cohesion